 Data Center Facilities and Network Connectivity

-Both facilities are equipped with raised floors and redundant HVAC cooling systems, extensive power distribution systems, large format UPS battery backup systems, and diesel-powered backup generators for prolonged outages.
+The facility is equipped with raised floors and redundant HVAC cooling systems, extensive power distribution systems, large format UPS battery backup systems, and diesel-powered backup generators for prolonged outages.
 Each of the campus data centers is connected to the campus enterprise and research networks via multiple 10Gbps connections.

 Both data centers also connect directly to the Florida LamdaRail (FLR), a dedicated 10Gbps regional optical network.
 The FLR makes high-speed data transfer and collaborative storage possible among major florida universities.